unm-campus-histories/spaces/docs/essays/communication-journalism.md

 #### Additions
-In 1963, UNM came out with a annual report with proposed building and addition projects that would be improve areas across campus.
-The Journalism Building, also know as building 115, would undergo construction to add on to the existing building to make room for the post office and UNM Press.
-Emails were sent back and forth from the Secretary of the University, John Durrie of the Student Pubilcations Board, to John Gaw Meem-Hugo Zehner and Associates to inquire about the cost of improving classroom acoustics.
+In 1963 the jouranlism building would undergo construction again for new additions by the same architect firm with a construction cost of $161,898.
+There were also letters between the Secretary of the University, John Durrie of the Student Pubilcations Board, to John Gaw Meem-Hugo Zehner and Associates to improve classroom acoustics.